Xqhare/neith/README.md

 > [!CAUTION]
 > Some Neith-code is untested.
 This belongs to that category!

-By default Neith splits some (please reference the table) lists up with a special split pattern, refered to as `marker`.
+By default Neith splits some (please reference the table) lists up with a special split pattern, referred to as `marker`.
 It is: `,+`.

 This was done for better support of storing things like text-documents or code-snippets.
-If your data contains the default symbol Neith WILL mess up your data and write only up to the first occurence of the split marker, whatever it is set to.
+If your data contains the default symbol Neith WILL mess up your data and write only up to the first occurrence of the split marker, whatever it is set to.

 As this behaviour may not be preferable for every use-case I provided functionality to set it to any `String` you want.
 The marker can be changed with the `con.set_marker("your_pattern_here")`.
 If used make sure to always execute and to do it as early as possible in your code.